Durss/Twitchat/README.md

 App labels can be found under `i18n` folder.\
 They are splitted by language then by sections.\
 Any new file or folder structure can be added to this.\
-These are all merged into `public/labels.json` during the build process, keep all folder names as keys.\
+These are all merged into `public/labels.json` during the build process.\
+Files can have any name but should have full JSON structure so the plugin i18n-ally can check for label keys on the code.
 Example:\
 ```
 ─ en\